All Episodes

 ben harnwell

-Wednesday, 15th of October, and no Domini 2025.
+Wednesday, 15th of October, Anno Domini 2025.

-Shouldn't we build be building it up?
+Shouldn't we be building it up?

-And we do this show so Catholics can be better aware of exactly what is done behind the scenes under the cover of darkness in their name, in Catholic's name, because we're the ones paying for it, keeping the whole thing going with our collection plate offerings.
+And we do this show so Catholics can be better aware of exactly what is done behind the scenes under the cover of darkness in their name, in Catholics' name, because we're the ones paying for it, keeping the whole thing going with our collection plate offerings.

-If anyone else wants to support what I said, they're obviously very welcome.
+And I have a view, I won't speak for anyone else, though if anyone else wants to support what I said, they're obviously very welcome.

-Um, but I have a view, especially now in the year 2025, that Catholics have a special role not just in renewing the secular sphere, the temple orders, the second Vatican Council,
+But I have a view, especially now in the year 2025, that Catholics have a special role, not just in renewing the secular sphere, the temple orders, the Second Vatican Council decree on the laity put it, but I also have a view that we actually have a role in the governance of the Catholic Church itself,

-decree on the laity put it, but I also have a view that we actually have a role in uh the govern governance of the Catholic Church itself, the areas traditionally uh belonging to the prerogatives of our bishops and our cardinals and our popes.
+the areas traditionally belonging to the prerogatives of our bishops and our cardinals and our popes.

-Uh one of the reasons I think is very strongly, and the reason why we home in on all of the scandals that are done by the clergy and by the bishops, um, is because it's manifestly clear to me that the people who expect a free hand to run the church,
+One of the reasons I think is very strongly, and the reason why we hone in on all of the scandals that are done by the clergy and by the bishops, is because it's manifestly clear to me that the people who expect a free hand to run the church, not only are they not defending and preserving the Catholic faith for the salvation of souls,

-not only are they not defending and preserving the Catholic faith for the salvation of souls, they're using the freedom that they have given themselves to commit atrocious and appalling atrocities on the laity themselves.
+they're using the freedom that they have given themselves to commit atrocious and appalling atrocities on the laity themselves.

-Um so that's why I say we should have a stronger role.
+So that's why I say we should have a stronger role.

 And I say this again and again and again.

-All I say that the Catholic laity should have in the West is exactly the same prerogatives that the Catholic Church has given to the CCP apparatus in China.
+All I say that the Catholic laity should have in the West is exactly the same prerogatives that the Catholic Church has given To the CCP apparatus in China.

-That is to say, the responsibility, the exclusive responsibility of appointing and nominating and appointing uh bishops in the Catholic Church.
+That is to say, the responsibility, the exclusive responsibility of appointing and nominating and appointing bishops in the Catholic Church.

-Because I don't see how the Catholic Church can the Vatican, the Holy See, can look the believe, it's believers, it's flock in the face, and say, you know what, we'll give the right to pick bishops in China to people who spend their day pulling down Christian churches, house churches, cathedrals, both Catholic and Protestant, Catholic and Evangelical, I hasten to add.
+Because I don't see how the Catholic Church can, the Vatican, the Holy See, can look the believe, its believers, its flock in the face and say, you know what, we'll give the right to pick bishops in China to people who spend their day pulling down Christian churches, house churches, cathedrals, both Catholic and Protestant, Catholic and evangelical, I hasten to add.

 But in the West, you know, Joe and Mario Catholic, who have been a pillar of their parish for 50 years, then they can't have that right because that's Protestant.